zeynabimani/receipt-cost-detection-module/README.md

-# receipt-cost-detection-module

-## Persian Receipt Cost and Date Detection Module
+# Persian Receipt Cost and Date Detection Module

 This module finds the cost and date from Persian paper receipts